Jane Rucker: Rucker Mausoleum

 After Jane Rucker's death, her sons built a pyramid-shaped monument with a tomb inside in Evergreen Cemetery honoring their mother.
 It is considered to be the largest monument in the cemetery and "one of the grandest tombs in the country."
 At some point, Jane Rucker's large seated statue stood over the doorway, but it was dismantled.
 The inscription on the door of the mausoleum dedicated to Jane Rucker by her sons read "The Pioneer of Everett, The True Wife, The Perfect Mother, The Soul of Honor."
+Her husband was also moved into the mausoleum in 1929.

 The 30 ft tall granite tomb became a family mausoleum for more than 20 family members and has a 9 by 9 ft chapel area.
 The mausoleum was appraised at $30,000 ($805,000 in 2021 dollars).

 In 1994, the film Assassins was filmed at the tomb.
 Ever since the monument was built, it has attracted attention of vandals.
 In 2008, the damage done to the tomb and nearby graves was appraised at $12,000 ($15,000).